113ll3/Ibmclouddocscli/index.md

 ## Next steps
 {: #next-steps}

 You're now ready to develop and deploy your first app!
-See [Creating a basic web app with a starter kit](/docs/apps/tutorials/tutorial_web.html) for more information.
+See [Developing and deploying your apps](/docs/cli/idt/index.html) for more information.